Haoke98/iCloudDesktop/README.md

   -u, --username <username>    Your iCloud username or email address -p, --password <password>    Your iCloud password (default: use PyiCloud
+                               keyring or prompt for password) --china-account              Specify the "HOME_ENDPOINT" and
+                               "SETUP_ENDPOINT" for the "China Mainland
+                               Accounts".
-                               keyring or prompt for password) -d, --directory <directory>  Local directory that should be used for download
+  -d, --directory <directory>  Local directory that should be used for
+                               download
   --recent INTEGER RANGE       Number of recent photos to download (default: